austenke/MusicEditor/README.md

 	Implements IMusicModel, contains a toString method that allows it to be printed in the console as shown in the assignment
  - Pitch
 	Contains an integer for pitch level, an integer for octave, and a list of integers for the notes that are being played each beat
- - Note
+ - Note:
 	A note keeps track of whether or not it is playing, it’s volume, and it’s instrument.
 It is kept in a list by pitch
- - ViewBuilder
+ - ViewBuilder:
 	A class designed to take an argument and a model, and return the corresponding view of the model
- - Console
+ - Console:
 	A view that renders the model as text in the console
- - Midi
+ - Midi:
 	A view that renders the model as audio from the MIDI
- - GUI
+ - GUI:
 	A view that renders the model as a GUI using swing
- - CompositeView
+ - CompositeView:
 	A view that renders the model as both a GUI and midi
- - ConcreteGuiViewPanel
+ - ConcreteGuiViewPanel:
 	A helper class that renders a jpanel of the model
- - CompositionBuilder
+ - CompositionBuilder:
 	A class used by MusicReader to build a model from a text file
- - MusicReader
+ - MusicReader:
 	A class used to read text files and use CompositionBuilder to make a model from it
- - KeyboardHandler
+ - KeyboardHandler:
 	A class that implements keyListener, has the ability to be modified so that it can be given a keycode and a runnable and execute the runnable when it detects the 	given keycode
- - MouseHandler
+ - MouseHandler:
 	A class that implements mouseListener, has the ability to be modified so that it can be given a mouse button and a runnable and execute the runnable when it detects the given mouse button